weicocogoat/FYP_Integrate_MRAM-FPGA/FYP_Report/Chapter 3/README.md

-# Hardware and their relevant software
+# Chapter 3 - Hardware and their relevant software
 This README will go over the hardware utilized and the corresponding software used.

 ## Section 3.2 PCB Designs